Your Pet, Our Passion.

 Let all interactions be your cat’s idea, and every 10 seconds or so, stop and see if they nudge at your hand or indicate they want you to continue.
 If not, stop stroking them, let them leave if they want to, or just let them hang out quietly with you.

 Cats only have one way to play – and that is using their teeth and claws.
 The important thing is that you don’t play with your cat or kitten using your hands.
 Hands are for stroking and scratching.
-Use toys (such as toys on strings or any of the fun interactive chase toys you can buy – or just scrunched up paper etc) to encourage cat-specific play and give them an outlet for that hunt, chase, pounce, bite behaviour that cats need to keep them healthy and happy.
+Use toys (such as toys on strings or any of the fun interactive chase toys you can buy – or just scrunched up paper etc) to encourage cat-specific play and give them an outlet for that hunt, chase, pounce, bite behaviour that all cats need to keep them healthy and happy.

 Predatory play is another matter, some cats (often depending on their breed/type) enjoy vigorous and athletic predatory play.
 These cats need plenty of daily enrichment with opportunities to climb, hunt, chase, pounce and bite.
 They can be a joy to own but they are high maintenance!
 Without this outlet, they can start to show aggressive behaviour towards their families in their boredom and frustration.